Pet Vaccine Clinics

 Registration for the Clinics

-To register for one of our clinics, please either call 815-830-6568 to leave a message (if no one answers) or email us at [email protected] or use one of the methods below to register online.
+To register for one of our clinics, please either call 815-448-2510 option 3, to leave a message (if no one answers) or email us at [email protected] or use one of the methods below to register online.

 Note: